-The relaxation curves shown in the main text (\frefadd{fig:1}{ab}) were measured at a fridge temperature $T = \!\SI{25}{mK}$.
-Here, we show measurements at $T = \!\SI{75}{mK}$ in order to improve the visibility of the cooling effect.
+The relaxation curves shown in the main text (\frefadd{fig:1}{a,b}) were measured at a fridge temperature $T = \SI{25}{mK}$.
+Here, we show measurements at $T = \SI{75}{mK}$ in order to improve the visibility of the cooling effect.